-In conversations with numerous product managers, we’ve learned that the biggest pains of managing customer feedback are categorizing the feedback and getting an overview of all the gathered insights.
+The biggest pain of managing customer feedback is categorizing the feedback and getting an overview of the gathered insights.

-You can learn more about this in our previous posts, such as
+And if you’re still in the mindset of convincing yourself why customer feedback is important?
+You can learn more about this in our previous posts, such as:

 HubSpot’s recent survey shows that 58% of businesses collect customer feedback, 57% measure customer satisfaction, and 17% have implemented Net Promoter Score (NPS).